Naom-Roads/client-myflix/README.md

 can learn more about movies I’ve watched or am interested in.
 * As a user, I want to be able to create a profile so I can save data about my favorite movies

+## Instructions for use

+1. Simply open the application here
+2. Sign up
+3. Login and browse Movies
+4. To View a movie click on the Open button
+5. To Add to favorites click on the favorites button
+6. Click on Remove button to remove favorites from the list

 ## Key Features

 * Return a list of ALL movies to the user